 It is intended that two more MSOs will be onboarded during the second half of 2026 for commencement in 2027.

-All other schools have been placed in School Groupings which will be in place from the start of Term 1, 2026.
+All other schools have been placed in School Groupings which also commenced in Term 1, 2026.

 The MSO model and implementation approach is being carefully designed and will be built slowly through consultation and evaluation over the length of the trial.